hoffmanc/resque-wiki/FAQ.md

 Add `ActiveRecord::Base.logger = Logger.new(STDOUT)` to your ruby class.

-## How do I override the views when mounted in a rails app?
+## How do I override views when mounted in a rails app?

 No answer.